cipherstash-archive/cipherstash-rails-demo-app/README.md

 _The Rails demo app uses [Active Admin](https://activeadmin.info/), which uses a library called Ransack for the filters on the side of the dashboard view._

-_So these filters continue to work when reading encrypted fields, the below needs to be added the Rails app._
+_So the filters continue to work when reading encrypted fields, we need to update the Active Admin filters._

-Add this to the `patients.rb` file:
+Uncomment the below in the `patients.rb` file:

 ```ruby
 # app/admin/patients.rb